exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 provide non-repudiation for Exonum applications.
 Service periodically publishes Exonum blockchain block hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
-Even in the case of validators collusion transation history can not be falsified; disrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.
+Even in the case of validators collusion transaction history cannot be falsified; discrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.

 !!! note